American Football Formations Explained

 Football Formations Explained

 There are various ways a football team can line up before the ball is snapped, but identifying what kind of formation a team is in can be very confusing to someone who is new to the game.
 You'll often hear keywords such as shotgun, i-formation, blitz, 3-4, 4-3, etc. Without any knowledge, this can make a once enjoyable game seem complicated and difficult to understand.
 This article will break down many of the main formations for both offensive and defensive formations, how they came to be, and situationally when they may be used.
 This article will reference various player positions.
-If you're unsure of what these may mean, you can reference this article: American Football Positions and What They Do.
+If you're unsure of what these may mean, you can reference this article on American football positions.

 The I-Formation is one of the most basic formations in football.
 This occurs when a quarterback lines up directly behind center, following by a fullback, and a running back lined up behind him.
 This can happen in a straight line, or sometimes the fullback will be slightly lined off to one side or the other, otherwise known as "offset".
 When looking at them the backfield lines up straight like an "I", thus, how it gets its name.
 The formation is primarily used in rushing situations, allowing for the fullback to get ahead of the running back and clearing a lane for the running back to follow.
 The history of this formation is unclear in terms of who invented it, having examples all the way back in 1900.
 Various iterations have been established as well throughout the years, including the Maryland I-Formation that adds a second running back directly behind the first one.